compuserscripts/6v6_lua/README.md

 matchhud enemy hp

-draw a circle on the spot on the ground where airborne player lands

-projected player path arrow curve

 prevent shooting/mouse1 if health low enough to explode from rocket if soldier - only if lookling at a wall.
 Also make it so that if in the face of a player and low health we negate expld dmg by activating jump before shooting - millisecond delay too so its random

 indicator where rocket/grenade will land - with seconds remaining